Visiting the Alhambra in Granada is a very special experience.

 If this is your only way of visiting the Nasrid Palaces and/or the Generalife then go for it.
 But manage your expectations.

-Visit the free parts of the Alhambra
+OPTION 4: Visit the free parts of the Alhambra

 You don’t need a ticket to enter to visit some parts of the Alhambra complex.
+These areas of the Alhambra are free to visit:

 - The Alhambra Museum